Software maker Altium rejects $3.9 billion takeover bid from Autodesk

 A spokesperson for Autodesk said it was willing to engage further with Altium, which services high-profile customers such as Apple, Facebook, Tesla, BMW, Intel and Samsung.
 The company wants to integrate Altium’s electronics design software with its engineering and manufacturing software platforms to provide its users with a host of applications under one cloud network.

-Jefferies analysts said they did not rule out a higher bid price from Autodesk but added that there could be other potential bidders such as France's Dassault Systemes (DAST.PA) and NASDAQ-listed PCT Inc (PTC.O).
+Jefferies analysts said they did not rule out a higher bid price from Autodesk but added that there could be other potential bidders such as France’s Dassault Systemes and NASDAQ-listed PCT Inc.

 Dassault and PCT did not immediately respond to requests for comment.